 One other thing to point out is that the show was notably swept up in the global pandemic which led to numerous delays which set the production back months (something Jeff hinted at several times).

-On Twitter, Jeff Bone reacted to the news getting about the cancelation with a comic strip:
+On Twitter, Jeff Smith reacted to the news getting about the cancelation with a comic strip:

 “A few years ago, I got a chance to be on a pretty exciting group call with Jeff Smith and a ton of great industry folks to talk about Bone at Netflix.
 What we loved, wanting to do justice to it, sharing thoughts.
 The excitement and passion was so palpable.
 So sad it petered out.”